threefoldtech/0-stor_v2/README.md

 ### Other features

+- Config file hot reloading.
+If the config file is editted, `SIGUSR1` can be send to a running 0-stor process to reload the configuration.
+Only the backends in the new configuration are used.
+Data is not rebuild on these new backends as long as the old backends are still operational
 - Monitoring of active 0-db backends.
 An active backend is considered a backend that is tracked in the config, which has sufficient space left to write new blocks.